iest/babel-plugin-inline-svg/README.md

 [![Downloads][downloads-image]][npm-url]
 [![Dependency status][david-dm-image]][david-dm-url]

-Import raw SVG files into your code, optimising with [SVGO](https://github.com/svg/svgo/), and removing ID namespace conflicts.
+> Import raw SVG files into your code, optimising with [SVGO](https://github.com/svg/svgo/), and removing ID namespace conflicts.

 ## What it do

+### 1. Turns `import` statements into inline SVG strings

 So this: